Brent Reservoir

 The Brent Reservoir (popularly called the Welsh Harp) is a reservoir in North West London.
 It straddles the boundary between the boroughs of Brent and Barnet and is owned by the Canal & River Trust.
 The reservoir takes its informal name from a public house called The Welsh Harp, which stood nearby until the early 1970s.
-It is a 68.6 ha biological Site of Special Scientific Interest (SSSI), the only SSSI in either borough and among more than 30 SSSIs in Greater London.
+It is a 68.6 ha biological Site of Special Scientific Interest (SSSI), the only SSSI in either borough and one of 37 SSSIs in Greater London.

 The reservoir is fed by the Silk Stream and the River Brent.
 Its main outflow is the River Brent.
 Its smaller outflow is a feeder channel to the canal system.
 It holds an estimated 1600000 m³.
-In 1994 when the reservoir was drained more than 6700 lb of fish were captured, 95% of which were roach.
+In 1994 when the reservoir was drained, more than 6700 lb of fish were captured, 95% of which were roach.
 However, fishing is prohibited.

-The reservoir has a sailing centre, home to Welsh Harp Sailing Club, Wembley Sailing Club, the Sea Cadets, and the University of London Sailing club.
+The reservoir has a sailing centre, home to Welsh Harp Sailing Club, Wembley Sailing Club, the Sea Cadets, and the University of London sailing club.
 In 1960, it also hosted the Women's European Rowing Championships.
 The reservoir also hosts the Phoenix canoe club and outdoor centre.